dekarrin/ictiobus/docs/ictcc.md

 For many of the generated binaries that need to refer to ictiobus code, ictcc will pull from the current published latest release version of ictiobus.
-This is absolutely correct for general use, but when developing ictcc one often needs it to pull code from the current cloned repo on disk.
+This is correct for general use, but when developing ictcc one often needs it to pull code from the current cloned repo on disk.
 Use the --dev to mark the current working directory as the location to pull ictiobus code from for these purposes.
 This will have the effect of making ictcc cease to function if it is called from any directory besides one containing the ictiobus module.

 ## Command Reference
 ictcc produces compiler frontends written in Go for languages specified with the